introduction-to-programming-g14/.github/README.md

  ##### KEY WORDS:
  Face detection: Detects faces in an image through web cam.
  Emotion detection: Recognizes facial expressions and emotions.
-    Face recognition is a technology that involves identifying and verifying individuals based on their facial features.
-It has gained significant attention in recent years due to its wide range of applications, including surveillance systems, biometric authentication, and social media tagging.
+ Emotion detection from facial expressions is an active area of research in computer vision and artificial intelligence.
+It has a wide range of     applications, including human-computer interaction, market research, mental health analysis.
+ This project is based on python, deep learning.
+ The code provided in this repository uses a pre-trained deep learning model to detect faces in images and then predicts the corresponding emotions.
+The model is trained on a large dataset of labeled facial expressions.
+ We will be seeing bounding boxes around detected faces along with the predicted emotion labels.